rotu/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 ## Test code structure

-Find unit tests in the Mbed OS repository under the `UNITTESTS` folder of each library.
+Unit tests in the Mbed OS repository are located in the `UNITTESTS` directory of each library.
 We recommend unit test files use an identical directory path as the file under test.
 This makes it easier to find unit tests for a particular class or a module.
 For example, if the file you're testing is `some/example/path/ClassName.cpp`, then all the test files are in the `UNITTESTS/some/example/path/ClassName` directory.
 Each test suite needs to have its own `CMakeLists.txt` file for test CMake configuration.

 All the stub sources are built in stub CMake library targets (e.g `mbed-stubs-rtos`) and linked to the `mbed-stubs` CMake target.
 The CMake target of the library unit under test is expected to link with the required stub libraries or `mbed-stubs` depending on the test case.